COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 You may need surgery for severe gum disease (periodontitis) if it cannot be cured with antibiotics or root planing and scaling.
 A gingivectomy removes and reshapes loose, diseased gum tissue to get rid of pockets between the teeth and gums.
 A gum specialist (periodontist) or oral surgeon often will do the procedure.

 The doctor will start by numbing your gums with a local anesthetic.
-He or she may use a laser to remove loose gum tissue.
+The doctor may use a laser to remove loose gum tissue.

 After removing the gum tissue, the doctor may put a temporary putty over your gum line.
 This will protect your gums while they heal.
 You can eat soft foods and drink cool or slightly warm liquids while the putty is in place and your gums are healing.